 But until then, the TCJE staff continues its commitment to the following overarching principles:

-REVERSE the pipeline that’s pushing people into the criminal legal system.
-We not only want fewer people entering prisons and jails, but fewer people entering the criminal legal system overall.
+REVERSE the pipeline that’s pushing people into the criminal punishment system.
+We not only want fewer people entering prisons and jails, but fewer people entering the criminal punishment system overall.
 That starts with police and prosecutors.
 And it means treating kids like kids.We must

 SHRINK the number of people who are currently under correctional control or who are impacted by prior system involvement.
 We must reduce the population of people in prisons and jails, as well as the number of people under supervision, like probation and parole.
 Furthermore, we must give people the tools and opportunities to overcome the harsh, long-term consequences of a conviction.We must

-INVEST in approaches outside the criminal legal system that support individual and community wellness.
-We must shift investments away from the criminal legal system and towards community wellness: programs and services that can help people address their needs – like substance use disorder, mental health problems, past trauma, or lack of housing.
+INVEST in approaches outside the criminal punishment system that support individual and community wellness.
+We must shift investments away from the criminal punishment system and towards community wellness: programs and services that can help people address their needs – like substance use disorder, mental health problems, past trauma, or lack of housing.
 Addressing the root causes of crime will ultimately make our communities safer.We must

 PROTECT the rights and wellbeing of people behind bars.
 We must ensure the humane treatment of people who are incarcerated – preserving their dignity and their safety.We must